cunhapaulo/marpstyle/examples/example-copernico.md

 - Model Cheking and theorem prooving are viable paths.

 - This is the first way: **outstanding assertion**!
-- Even greater impact comes from: _hilight text_!
+- Even greater impact comes from: _hilight text!_

 > **\*Note**: This is a very long footnote line intended to test the layout of two.